Qampi/HTML-CSS/README.md

                               CALLBACKS & ASYNCHRONOUS TAKS:
                                        CALLBACKS:
  -Refers to a function that is passed as an argument to another function, and then called in that function to perform a task.
+ -Callbacks allow you to perform Asynchronous programs in Javascript -Callbacks are mainly used in event handling scenarios, making API & when sending a file through Asynchronous programming.
+ -Callbacks serve to make it easy to control and manage your Asyncronous program
+                                      CALLBACK HELL:
+ -Refers to a problem that you may run into while running multiple Asynchronous tasks with callbacks
                                     SYNCHRONOUS TASKS:
--Allows you to run one task per time, begins with new task once the first one finishes up
+-It is a programming technique that allows you to run one task per time, begins with new task once the first one finishes up
                                     ASYNCHRONOUS TASKS:
--Allows you to run multiple task, without waiting for the first one to finishes up
+-It is a programming technique llows you to run multiple task, without waiting for the first one to finishes up -Makes your Javascript program runs fast

                                       ES6-FEATURES